The Best Winter & Cold Weather Running Gear for 2025

 Nike Pegasus Shield

-The Pegasus Shield is my favorite winter running shoe.
+The Pegasus Shield has long been my favorite winter running shoe.
 Not only is it water resistant and windproof, but it’s also insulated so it keeps your feet warm as well as dry.
-It runs very close to the feel of the regular Pegasus with a light, springy feeling—but it has the addition of extra grippy rubber treads that give you sure footing in slippery conditions.
-The Pegasus Shield makes for some of the best cold weather running gear that you can wear year round.
+It runs very close to the feel of the regular Pegasus with a light, springy feeling — but it has the addition of extra grippy rubber treads that give you sure footing in slippery conditions.
+The Pegasus Shield has sadly been discontinued by Nike, but you can still find the men’s pair on Amazon (for now).

 Baleaf Women’s Fleece Lined Leggings